craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Culture
 > Culture is the understanding of norms and ideology.
 #### Engineering
-> Engineering is the understa
+> Engineering is the understanding of physical mechanics.
 #### Medical
+> Medical is the understanding of medical processes and effects.
 #### Natural
+> Natural is the understanding of

 ## Professional Skills
 +x hours performed